How do you cut a dogs nails that are black?

 And let’s not forget, if you do clip the Quick, try to remain calm.
 As your Dog will react to your panic, as well as its own.

-There are different types of Nail clippers for Dogs nails.
-There are:
+There are different types of Nail clippers for Dogs Nails.

-If you check out our YouTube videos, you will see one of our Dogs having his nails cut with a pair of Mikki brand nail clippers.
-The Pliers type.
+If you check out our YouTube videos, you will see one of our Dogs having his Nails cut with a pair of Mikki Nail clippers.